technosight/Flask_REST/Readme.md

-# Test assignment
+# RESTful API with Flask, Connextion and Marshmallow

 ## Overview

-This test implements RESTful API with Pythonb 3, Flask, Connexion and Marshmallow.
+This is a sample implementation of RESTful API with Python 3, Flask, Connexion and Marshmallow.
 Swagger page provides a list of implemented API calls with an ability to test them.

-Current version contains API methods for Contacts only.
-Emails and Celery task are to be implemented.
+Data model consists of two entities: a User and a ContactDetail.
+User has one-to-many relationship with ContactDetails.

+SQLite is used as a backend database, it is represented by a single file and does not require any specific configuration.

-## How to run the test
+## How to run the app

 * Recreate the database if required: